FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 ## SUMMARY

-The table-based storage method abstracts the underlying storage model of the blockchain, implements an SQL-like abstract storage interface, and supports a variety of back-end databases.。
+The table-based storage method abstracts the underlying storage model of the blockchain, implements an SQL-like abstract storage interface, and supports a variety of back-end databases。
-After the introduction of table-based storage, data read and write requests directly access the storage without MPT, combined with the cache mechanism, the storage performance is greatly improved compared to MPT-based storage.。MPT data structure remains as an option。
+After the introduction of table-based storage, data read and write requests directly access the storage without MPT, combined with the cache mechanism, the storage performance is greatly improved compared to MPT-based storage。MPT data structure remains as an option。

 ### "Group Questions"

 **Q**: Tenglong(He Zhiqun): Is there a comparison of the advantages and disadvantages of table and smart contract internal storage?？

-**A**: Wheat: table is a design similar to the traditional database usage, which can make the development of writing business logic easier to get started.。Table-based data storage, management is more convenient。Table format performance is also higher than contract mpt format for storing data。
+**A**: Wheat: table is a design similar to the traditional database usage, which can make the development of writing business logic easier to get started。Table-based data storage, management is more convenient。Table format performance is also higher than contract mpt format for storing data。

 **Q**Mr. Wang: I'm a little confused, isn't table storage the same as traditional database storage, and what's the use of blockchain?？

-**A**: Yin Qiangwen: What storage structure to use, essentially does not change the blockchain has the characteristics of decentralization, non-tampering, irreversible, anonymous, etc.。Just use table-based storage, there are some advantages, one is the data is based on table storage, management is more convenient。Compared with contract mpt format to store data, table format performance is also higher, while the table structure can be compatible with a variety of storage engines, making business development more convenient.。
+**A**: Yin Qiangwen: What storage structure to use, essentially does not change the blockchain has the characteristics of decentralization, non-tampering, irreversible, anonymous, etc。Just use table-based storage, there are some advantages, one is the data is based on table storage, management is more convenient。Compared with contract mpt format to store data, table format performance is also higher, while the table structure can be compatible with a variety of storage engines, making business development more convenient。